metanorma/metanorma.org/_samples/draft-camelot-holy-grenade.md

 title: The Holy Hand Grenade of Antioch
 description: >-
   IETF sample document: Camelot.
-  Example of an Internet Draft authored with Metanorma-RFC and rendered in IETF-compliant way.
+  Example of an Internet Draft authored with Asciidoctor-RFC and rendered in IETF-compliant way.
 ietf_datatracker_id: draft-camelot-holy-grenade
 ietf_datatracker_ver: "01"